GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-tenant-factory/README.md

 - use a separate Cloud Identity / Workspace
 - be created with full FAST compatibility, so that they can independently deploy stages 1+ in their area

 This stage is configured as a factory and allows managing multiple tenants.
-From the point of view of FAST it acts as a bootstrap stage for each tenant configured in FAST compatible mode.
+When tenants are configured in FAST compatible mode, this stage acts as a bootstrap stage for the tenant.

 The following is a high level diagram of this stage design.

 ![Stage diagram](diagram.png)

-### Autonomous tenants
+### Regular tenants

 Where FAST compatibility is not needed this stage can be used to create very simple tenancy, configuring the minimum amount of resources to allow tenants to operate inside their area: